-Our maths tutoring had an average impact over the Spring/Summer terms.
+Our maths tutoring had an average impact over the Spring/Summer terms in 2022.
 This was partly due to long term staff illness.
-We have planned to repeat the maths tutoring with a returning teaching in Easter 2023.
+We had planned to repeat the maths tutoring with a returning teacher in Easter 2023.
+Unfortunately, due to staff illness, we could not facilitate this for a longer period of time.